List of sumo tournament top division champions

 The Emperor's Cup has been awarded to the winner of top division tournaments since 1925.

-This is a list of wrestlers who have won the top division championship in professional sumo since 1909, when the current championship system was established.
-These official tournaments are held exclusively in Japan.
+This is a list of all professional sumo wrestlers who have won the championship for the top division at a Japanese grand sumo tournament since 1909, when the current championship system was established.

 1958 to present

-The first table below lists the champions since the six-tournament system was instituted in 1958.
+The table lists all champions since 1958, the advent of the bimonthly tournament schedule.

 The championship is determined by the wrestler with the highest win–loss score after fifteen bouts, held at a rate of one per day over the duration of the 15-day tournament.
-In the event of a tie a play-off is held between the wrestlers concerned.
+In the event of a tie for first place, a play-off is held between the wrestlers concerned.